LoginRadius/docs/content/guide/emailpassword-login/index.md

 #### Verification Email

 The Verification Email is sent to your consumer when they first register on your application.
-This email contains a link that will need to be clicked in order to verify their email address.
+This email contains a link that will need to be clicked to verify their email address.

 #### Forgot Password Email

 The Forgot Password Email is sent to your consumer when they request to reset their password.
-This email contains a link that will need to be clicked in order to reset their password.
+This email contains a link that will need to be clicked to reset their password.

 ### Step 4